Interpretable Network Propagation with Application to Expanding the Repertoire of Human Proteins that Interact with SARS-CoV-2: Discussion

-Viruses commonly utilize microtubules for cellular entry, intra-cellular trafficking, and exit from cells~\cite{pmid16497585}.
-For instance, the S protein of human $\alpha$-coronavirus interacts with tubulin $\alpha$ and $\beta$ chains~\cite{2016-virology-rudiger-wessels-tubulins-s-proteins}, suggesting that tubulin may be involved in the transport and localization of the S protein and its assembly into virions~\cite{2016-virology-rudiger-wessels-tubulins-s-proteins}.
-Relevant to SARS-CoV-2, microtubules are the primary structural component of cilia, which line epithelial cells in the respiratory tract and are responsible for the transport of mucus out of cells~\cite{2007-annu-rev-physiol-satir-christensen-mammalian-cilia}.
-The ACE2 receptor that SARS-CoV-2 uses to enter cells appears to be expressed primarily on the cilia of respiratory tract epithelial cells~\cite{2020-medrxiv-lee-jackson-robust-ace2-expression-cilia,2020-nat-med-sungnak-figueiredo-sars-cov-2-entry-factors}, further implicating microtubules in viral infection.
-The combination of high expression levels of ACE2 and the presence of cilia may also explain the detection of the virus in multiple organs~\cite{2020-puelles-huber-nejm-multiorgan-renal-sars-cov-2} and the deleterious effect of COVID-19 on the renal, gastroinstestinal, and olfactory systems~\cite{pmid31986264}.
+Viruses commonly utilize microtubules for cellular entry, intra-cellular trafficking, and exit from cells~\citep{pmid16497585}.
+For instance, the S protein of human $\alpha$-coronavirus interacts with tubulin $\alpha$ and $\beta$ chains~\citep{2016-virology-rudiger-wessels-tubulins-s-proteins}, suggesting that tubulin may be involved in the transport and localization of the S protein and its assembly into virions~\citep{2016-virology-rudiger-wessels-tubulins-s-proteins}.
+Relevant to SARS-CoV-2, microtubules are the primary structural component of cilia, which line epithelial cells in the respiratory tract and are responsible for the transport of mucus out of cells~\citep{2007-annu-rev-physiol-satir-christensen-mammalian-cilia}.
+The ACE2 receptor that SARS-CoV-2 uses to enter cells appears to be expressed primarily on the cilia of respiratory tract epithelial cells~\citep{2020-nature-comm-lee-jackson-robust-ace2-expression-cilia,2020-nat-med-sungnak-figueiredo-sars-cov-2-entry-factors}, further implicating microtubules in viral infection.
+The combination of high expression levels of ACE2 and the presence of cilia may also explain the detection of the virus in multiple organs~\citep{2020-puelles-huber-nejm-multiorgan-renal-sars-cov-2} and the deleterious effect of COVID-19 on the renal, gastroinstestinal, and olfactory systems~\citep{pmid31986264}.
+The drugs that target Tubulin proteins (\Cref{fig:term-networks}(c,d)) are mostly anti-mitotic agents, which are being investigated as anti-cancer therapeutics.
+It is notable that 26 ongoing clinical trials (ClinicalTrials.gov) are testing the effectiveness of Colchicine against \covid.

-Next, we turned our attention to drugs that targeted Tubulin proteins (\Cref{fig:term-networks}(g)).
-Our methods highlighted the drug Colchicine since it had the smallest $p$-value (0.001) among the approved or investigational drugs that target proteins annotated to ``ciliary assembly.''
-Colchicine is FDA-approved for treating gout. \forversionthree{\tmm{Find citation.}} Its effectiveness against COVID-19 is being tested in thirteen ongoing clinical trials (clinicaltrials.gov).